JessePeplinski/tcg-market-alerter/README.md

 * I created this fancy GIF with [asciinema](asciinema.org). `brew install asciinema` and `asciinema rec`

-### Future implementation
+### Future Implementation

 Check out the planned work in the issues.

 At a high level:

 1. Entry of multiple product ID's
-2. Send email alerts out on change of value with mailgun
-3. Create front-end with Django or Flask
+2. Create front-end with Django or Flask
     1. Subscribe to cards
     2. Subscribed cards view
     3. All cards view
-4. Display low market value and high market value
+3. Display low market value and high market value

 ## Authors